Person Wearing ‘All Lives Matter’ Shirt Seen Vandalizing Black Lives Matter Mural Outside Trump Tower

 Video showed a person wearing a shirt with the words “All Lives Matter” throwing blue paint on the Black Lives Matter mural outside Trump Tower in Manhattan, an incident that led to the arrest of two people.

-As NBC New York reported, video caught several people in what appeared to be a protest, with two of them splashing blue paint on the mural painted.
-One person had a rainbow flag with the words “LGBT for Trump” draped around their neck while the other wore an “All Lives Matter” shirt, with the report noted that it appeared to be a coordinated protest.
+As NBC New York reported, several people were caught on video in what appeared to be a protest, with two of them splashing blue paint on the mural.
+One person had a rainbow flag with the words “LGBT for Trump” draped around their neck while the other wore an “All Lives Matter” shirt, with the report noting that it appeared to be a coordinated protest.

 Police who have been stationed outside of Trump Tower daily quickly dispersed the scene, arrested the two people who appeared to throw paint on the yellow mural.